 LING-571 Sociolinguistic Field Methods

-This course will provide you with hands-on experience with methods for collecting data on language in its social context, e.g. participant observation, surveys, sociolinguistic interviews, subjective reaction tests.
-We will learn about different methods in the context of a sociolinguistic study of two or three nearby communities that we will initiate at the start of the semester.
+This course will provide you with hands-on experience with methods for collecting data on language in its social context, for example, participant observation, sociolinguistic interviews, surveys, subjective reaction tests.
+You will learn about different methods in the context of a sociolinguistic study of a nearby community in which you will participate during the course of the semester.
+For example, students may participate in the Language and Communication in the Washington, DC Metropolitan Area (LCDC) or Smith Island Voices, a study of dialect variation and change in rural Smith Island, MD.
 In addition, we will analyze short problems that can be addressed through the data.
 General topics related to the methods will be addressed, e.g. objectivity/subjectivity; community involvement; recording, managing, and transcribing data; strengths, weaknesses, and purposes of various approaches.

 The overall goals of the course include the following: